buger/goreplay/docs/Troubleshooting.md

-Gor can report stats on the `output-tcp` and `output-http` request queues.
+GoReplay can report stats on the `output-tcp` and `output-http` request queues.
 Stats are reported to the console every 5 seconds in the form `latest,mean,max,count,count/second` by using the `--output-http-stats` and `--output-tcp-stats` options.

 Examples: